tsvbits/tsvbits.github.io/src/pages/resume/index.md

 ## About me

 I'm a software engineer with 18 years of professional experience.
-I have expert knowledge of C#, TypeScript and many other languages I use to develop amazing products.
+I have expert knowledge in C#, TypeScript and many other languages I use to develop amazing products.
+I am proactive doer, simplifier and optimizer.
+Efficiency, simplicity and consistency matters for me.

 Please learn more [about me](/cover) acting as software engineer.

 ## Languages